mpacer/jupytercon2018/config/proposal.md

 ## Speaker Bios

-Afshin Darian is one of the co-authors of JupyterLab.
-He has been active in the open source community for several years.
+Afshin Darian is a Jupyter core developer and co-author of JupyterLab.
+He has been active in the open-source community for several years and has worked at several open-source enterprises, including Anaconda (née Continuum Analytics), Alfresco Software, and OpenGamma.
+He likes to think slowly.
+Darian holds degrees in philosophy and medieval history.

 M Pacer is a Jupyter core developer at the Berkeley Institute for Data Science (BIDS) focusing on the intersection between Jupyter and scientific publishing (with an eye toward constructing a total scientific record that is more amenable to machine learning techniques).
-M holds a PhD from UC Berkeley, where their research used machine learning and human experiments to study casual explanation and causal inference, and a BS from Yale University.
+M holds a PhD from UC Berkeley, where their research used machine learning and human experiments to study causal explanation and causal inference, and a BS from Yale University.

 ## Outlining